 Piccolo Latte – Often known as Baby Latte, a Piccolo is a Ristretto shot of 15-20 ml topped with 60 ml steamed silky milk and foam on top.

-Mocha – This is the drink for chocolate lovers.
-Mocha, which is originally Mocaccino was derived in the coastal town Mocha, Yemen.
+Mocha – This is a drink for chocolate lovers.
+Mocha, which is originally Mochaccino was derived in the coastal town Mocha, Yemen.
 The drink resembles Latte with an addition of chocolate in the form of either syrup or sweet cocoa powder.

 They generally contain milk froth on top as in Cappuccino.
-There are many varieties of Mocha with variations in chocolate flavors and most common are the dark and white chocolate Mochas.
+There are many varieties of Mocha with variations in chocolate syrup flavors and the most common are the dark and white chocolate Mochas.

 Cortado – An espresso shot served with just a small splash of milk.
 It’s a Spanish drink also known as café manchado in some parts.

 Cortadito – Cafe Cubano added with warm milk in 1:1 ratio is Cortadito.
 This term is often confused with Cortado but they have a slight difference.

 Café Bombón – Espresso with sweet condensed milk is referred to as Cafe Bombon.
 For sweet tongue, this is a great drink to try.